brokyo/seeker_ii/docs/roadmap.md

 - [x] Custom params with options wrap around.
 They should be bounded.
 - [x] Dynamic Params for stage>transform (see: overdub-filter rounds hardcoding)
 - [x] Rebuild window manager.
--- [x] Reduce dependency on params system
+- [x] Reduce dependency on params system
--- [x] I bet a lot of stuff can be pulled out of `params_manager_ii.lua`.
+- [x] I bet a lot of stuff can be pulled out of `params_manager_ii.lua`.
 We don't need so many params.
+- [x] Stage change is overriding stage config params
+- [x] Ratchet doesn't seem to work